secoblgr/BlogWithApsNetCore/README.md

-C# AspNetCore backend and SQL used, fronted css and bootstrap.
+C#,AspNetCore and SQL used for backend, fronted css and bootstrap.  <br>
 CRUD and admin panel services wroted.